 I am here to help.
 Below are the 9 tools you need to make the magic happen in the kitchen and save your precious time, money, and energy, and have some fun in the preparation process (of healing)!

 Just like a fireworks show, you don’t start off with the grand finale!

 Gotta build up to it…

-So yeah, this tool might seem just a bit boring to start off with.
+So yeah, this tool might seem boring to start off with.
 But let me tell you… the vegetable peeler is an essential tool in our kitchen.
 Our kids don’t like the skins of cucumbers or apples (plus they could choke on them because they prefer to inhale their food whole), so why waste time trimming with a knife?

 Just swipe-swipe-swipe and presto!
 A skinless cucumber or apple (or potato, or… any veggie with a skin).
 The specific peeler I link to has a serrated edge so it stays sharp (forever so far), is stainless steel for repeated dishwashing, and is a very simple design so no malfunctions!